kocken/AssignmentBoardGame/DocsSrc/README.md

 If you'd like to leave or reset the game, you can do so by clicking the buttons.
 The leave game button is only available when you're part of the lobby/game.

-The game stores your player session through cookies, whereas the cookie is saved for 30 days.
+The game stores your player-name through a cookie, whereas the cookie is saved for 30 days.
 If you leave the game, your cookie will be removed.
 Until it's removed, you will auto-join games/lobbies with the same player name.

 To update the lobby/game, simply press F5 on your browser to refresh the page.